-The property tax bill that you receive every October is calculated most simply as:
+The property tax bill that you receive every October is calculated most simply as follows:

 Assessed Property Value x Tax Rate = Property Taxes Owed

-Step Two – Determine if you Qualify for a Property Tax Exemption
+Step 2: Determine if you Qualify for a Property Tax Exemption

-Step Three – Consider Whether Your Property Tax Bill is Too High
+Step 3: Consider Whether Your Property Tax Bill is Too High

-Property tax is not an exact science and there is certainly room for error.
+Property tax is not an exact science, and there is certainly room for error.
 Luckily, property owners have the right to appeal their appraisal value.
 An official protest of your property tax bill must be received annually by May 15th or within 30 days of the tax bill being mailed to you, whichever is later.
 Appeals must be filed with the appraisal review board (ARB) by submitting a protest form or completing an appeal online.
-Your appeal will be reviewed and you may have to appear in court to complete the appeal process, otherwise you will receive notice whether or not your appeal has been approved or rejected.
+Your appeal will be reviewed, and you may have to appear in court to complete the appeal process.
+Otherwise, you will receive notice of whether or not your appeal has been approved or rejected.

-Step Four – Pay Your Property Taxes or Apply for an Installment Plan
+Step 4: Pay Your Property Taxes or Apply for an Installment Plan

 If you do not pay your property taxes by January 31st, you will be considered delinquent and start facing late fees and penalties.